zacwong2151/tp/docs/DeveloperGuide.md

 ### Specific error message for duplicate volunteers

-Adding on to the proposed change to change the definition of duplicate volunteers, volunteer coordinators may find themselves inadvertently adding duplicate volunteers.
+This fix is a follow up to the proposed change to change the definition of duplicate volunteers.
+Volunteer coordinators may find themselves inadvertently adding duplicate volunteers.
 With our current implementation, the error message that shows up is `This volunteer already exists in the volunteer list`.

 However, this error message is not descriptive enough.
 Users would not be able to identify whether the issue is caused by a duplicate email address or a duplicate phone number.
 Users are also unable to identify which existing user in the volunteer list is causing the error to occur.